DrA1ex/JS_ParticleSystem/README.md

 Each case restores the same captured universe.
 The regular summary already includes `uploadMode`, average and p95 `render`/`upload` times, uploaded MiB per frame, draw-call time and GPU draw time.
-Upload-mode performance is driver-dependent, so the default remains `stream` until measurements on the target machine show a consistent advantage for another mode.
+Upload-mode performance is driver-dependent.
+Measurements on the target 120 Hz system showed a consistent advantage for `bufferSubData`, so it is now the default; `stream` and `bufferData` remain available as compatibility alternatives.